molecularmodelinglab/plantain/README.md

 # BANANA

-Implimentation od BANANA (BAsic NeurAl Network for bindding Affinity), as described in the BigBind paper (coming to a ChemRxiv near you...)
+Implimentation of BANANA (BAsic NeurAl Network for bindding Affinity), as described in the BigBind paper (coming to a ChemRxiv near you...)

 ## Dependencies